aktos-io/scada.js/README.md

     cd scada.js
     yarn  # or `npm install`

 ### 4. Build Your Webapp

-You can simply build your webapp:
+You can simply build `your-webapp` with the following command:

     cd your-project/scada.js
     gulp --webapp your-webapp [--optimize]

-> For a full example project, take a look at the [scadajs-template](https://github.com/aktos-io/scadajs-template).
+> `--optimize` will make your `app.js` minified and ready for production.